Did God forbid interracial marriage? Didn't God make different races for a purpose? Shouldn't different races stay separate?

 This is especially true for the believer who understands the Creation account in Genesis, since that account reminds us that all humanity descends from the same parents, as we read in Acts:

 Therefore, it is both illogical and unbiblical for a Christian to hold prejudice against another person because of a difference in physical features (e.g., skin color).
+As Christians we of all people should understand that all humanity descended from the same two parents, therefore we cannot indulge any prejudice against another a person on the basis of meaningless physical diferences.
 Any Christian harboring hateful or discriminatory thoughts toward another person for any reason is sinning and should repent.

-We must love everyone, even those we perceive to be our enemies, as Jesus said:
+Instead, we must show love to everyone, even those we perceive to be our enemies, as Jesus said:

-Consequently, we can find nothing in the Bible concerning interracial marriage, because in reality there is no such thing as "race" from God’s point of view.
-All humanity is the same, and therefore a marriage union is possible between any man and any woman, since the physical traits of the two are completely irrelevant to the question of marriage.
+Finally, we find nothing in the Bible concerning interracial marriage, because as we just explained, there is no such thing as "race" from God’s point of view.
+Therefore a marriage union is possible between any adult man and woman on earth, since our physical traits are completely irrelevant to the question of who we marry.